- 1996-2014 truck models with a minimum wheelbase of 112” Wheelbase.

 - Any type traction devices are not allowed.
 No computerized systems are allowed.

 - All ignition systems must be acceptable to speedway officials.

 FUEL and FUEL SYSTEM

-- DMS Speedway fuel is the only fuel allowed.
+- Speedway fuel is the only fuel allowed.
 No mixtures of any kind.

 - All Fuel must pass Speedway Fuel specifications.
 Fuel must be same color.